serokell/blog-posts/Introduction to Free Monads/article.md

 it becomes much more apparent[^equivalence]:

 [^equivalence]: The proof of equivalence is left as an exercise to the reader.
+    Here, by equivalence we mean that the monad laws expressed via Kleisli arrows imply the monad laws expressed via `>>=` and vice versa.
+    The proof itself is a straightforward application of equational reasoning.
+    It's easier to start from the Kleisli arrow form.

 ```haskell
 (f >=> g) >=> h = f >=> (g >=> h) -- associativity